Perfect Graph Modification Problems: An Integer Programming Approach: Branch-and-Cut Algorithm

 In a given graph, $X_{2k+1}$ and $X$ can be calculated by counting.
 However, for a random Erd\H{o}s--R\'enyi graph, $G_{ER(n,p)}$, $X_{2k+1}$ and $X$ are random variables.
 Moreover, the occurrence of an odd hole with configuration $j$ is a Bernoulli trial with probability mass function

 where $|j|$ is the length of the odd hole configuration.

 The number of odd holes in a random Erd\H{o}s--R\'enyi graph is a random variable.
 We are also interested in its sample space (the set of values it can take).
 This random variable takes non-negative integer values and the lowest value it can take is 0.
-The highest value it can take is presented in \cite{max_induced_cycles}.
-In \cite{lidicky_max_c5}, extremal graphs of given order which have the maximum number of induced $C_5$ cycles are constructed.
+The highest value it can take is presented in \citep{max_induced_cycles}.
+In \citep{lidicky_max_c5}, extremal graphs of given order which have the maximum number of induced $C_5$ cycles are constructed.

-Additionally, it is possible to calculate the expected number of odd holes in a random Erd\H{o}s--R\'enyi graph in terms of the parameters $n$ and $p$ using Equation \eqref{eq:n_of_odd_holes} and the linearity of the expectation operator.
+Additionally, to calculate the expected number of odd holes in a random \erdosrenyi{} graph, we build on Equation \eqref{eq:n_of_odd_holes} using the linearity of the expectation operator.

 The expectation of a Bernoulli trial is simply the probability (given in Equation \eqref{eq:bernoulli}) that the trial takes the value 1.
 In one term of the outer sum where $k$ is constant, the length of the odd hole configuration $j$ can be expressed in terms of $k$ and is equal to $2k+1$.
 With the same reasoning, the inner sum can be represented as summing over the size of the set $\mathcal{OH}_{2k+1}$.
 Clearly, the inner sum is the summation of the same terms for $| \mathcal{OH}_{2k+1} |$ many times.
 Moreover, the size of this set can be expressed with $n$ and $k$ as noted in Equation \eqref{eq:OH_i}.

-Expanding the combination and simplifying the terms lead up the following equation.
+By expanding the combination and simplifying the terms, we obtain the expected number of odd holes given in Equation~\eqref{eq:E_X}.

 The total number of odd antiholes can be calculated similarly.
-Denote the number of odd antiholes in a random Erd\H{o}s--R\'enyi graph by $\overline{X}$.
+Denote the number of odd antiholes in a random \erdosrenyi{} graph by $\overline{X}$.
 Then, the expectation of $\overline{X}$ is given in Equation \eqref{eq:E_X_bar_1} and has little alteration of power terms of $p$ and $1-p$ in Equation \eqref{eq:E_X_1}.
-Also, the hole sizes including 7 and after are considered.
-Since $C_5$ is self-complementary and they are included in the expected number of odd holes, it is reasonable to omit $C_5$ cycles in the calculation of expected value of odd antiholes to avoid double counting.
+As mentioned above, $C_5$ is self-complementary and they are included in the expected number of odd holes.
+It is reasonable to omit $C_5$ cycles in the calculation of expected value of odd antiholes to avoid double counting.
+Thus, we consider the antiholes of size 7 and higher.